awsdocs/aws-greengrass-developer-guide/doc_source/deployments.md

-# Deploy AWS IoT Greengrass Groups to an AWS IoT Greengrass Core<a name="deployments"></a>
+# Deploy AWS IoT Greengrass groups to an AWS IoT Greengrass core<a name="deployments"></a>

 AWS IoT Greengrass groups are used to organize entities in your edge environment\.
 Groups also control how the entities in the group can interact with each other and with the AWS Cloud\.
 For example, only the Lambda functions in the group are deployed for local execution and only the devices in the group can communicate using the local MQTT server\.

 A group must include a [core](gg-core.md), which is an AWS IoT device that runs the AWS IoT Greengrass Core software\.
 The core acts as an edge gateway and provides AWS IoT Core capabilities in the edge environment\.
 Depending on your business need, you can also add the following entities to a group:
 + **Devices**\.
 Represented as things in the AWS IoT registry\.
 These devices must run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](what-is-gg.md#iot-device-sdk) or [ AWS IoT Greengrass Discovery API](gg-discover-api.md) to get connection information for the core\.
 Only devices that are members of the group can connect to the core\.
 + **Lambda functions**\.
 User\-defined serverless applications that execute code on the core\.
 Lambda functions are authored in AWS Lambda and referenced from a Greengrass group\.
-For more information, see [Run Lambda Functions on the AWS IoT Greengrass Core](lambda-functions.md)\.
+For more information, see [Run Lambda functions on the AWS IoT Greengrass core](lambda-functions.md)\.
 + **Connectors**\.
 Predefined serverless applications that execute code on the core\.
 Connectors can provide built\-in integration with local infrastructure, device protocols, AWS, and other cloud services\.
-For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](connectors.md)\.
+For more information, see [Integrate with services and protocols using Greengrass connectors](connectors.md)\.
 + **Subscriptions**\.
 Defines the publishers, subscribers, and MQTT topics \(or subjects\) that are authorized for MQTT communication\.
 + **Resources**\.
 References to local [devices and volumes](access-local-resources.md), [machine learning models](ml-inference.md), and [secrets](secrets.md), used for access control by Greengrass Lambda functions and connectors\.
 + **Loggers**\.
 Logging configurations for AWS IoT Greengrass system components and Lambda functions\.
-For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.

 You manage your Greengrass group in the AWS Cloud and then deploy it to a core\.
 The deployment copies the group configuration to the `group.json` file on the core device\.
 This file is located in `greengrass-root/ggc/deployments/group`\.